TEAMMATES/gsoc-2018/Sun_Shengran/progress.md

 **Project: Recycle Bin**

 Overall Direction:
-- Build a recovery page for instructors to display user deleted courses, sessions and students
+- Build a recovery page for instructors to display user deleted courses and sessions (whose corresponding courses are not deleted)
-- Allow instructors to recover deleted courses, sessions and students from the recycle bin
+- Allow instructors to recover selected/all courses and sessions from the recycle bin
 - Allow instructors to permanently remove selected/all items from the recycle bin
 - Build UI presentation for the deleted items and relevant functions
 - Auto remove items from the recycle bin after a certain period